XuYuen0820/AW_XU_YUEN_ePortfolio/SECJ 1013 Programming Technique I/SECJ 1013 ASSIGNMENT 3.md

 <h2>🦔Assignment 3 Reflection</h2>
  <h3> 🧐What I Have Gained From This </h3>
-<h4>🍪In this assignment, I learned about the input and output files and how to print formatted output.
+<h4>🍪In this assignment, I learned about the input and output files and how to print formatted output.<h4>

  <h3>👀 What can be improved? </h3>
 <h4> 🫘I need to deepen my coding skills by watching videos on input and output files on YouTube.</h4>